CappasityTech/API/README.md

 ### List uploaded files

 This method allows to return list of uploaded files and paginate between them.
 For example, you can get a list of uploaded files between 2 points in time for your user.
+Maximum interval - 30 days.
 Due to database architecture - list of returned models will be internally cached until one of 3 cases happen: last access to list was done more than 30 seconds ago, model was uploaded or model was deleted.
 In the future this can change.